A man grimaces as he clutches his head

 To avoid any adverse effects, the best course of action is to avoid mixing alcohol and Excedrin.

-Negative Effects of Mixing Alcohol and Excedrin
+The Risks of Combining Alcohol and Excedrin

 Alcohol and Excedrin have direct interactions that can lead to serious effects: